holasoymalva/sayme-messenger/README.md

 - ✅ Natural Language API

 ## 👩🏻‍🔬 What I learned
-In this awesome travel between different assistants platforms and ecosystems i take the opportunity to create awesome things with the use of messenger , a backend core build in node.js and express and build a IA model with the use of IA Platform ( Google Cloud Platform )
+In this awesome travel between different assistants platforms and ecosystems I take the opportunity to create awesome things with the use of messenger , a backend core build in node.js and express and build a IA model with the use of IA Platform ( Google Cloud Platform )

 ## 📝 What's next for Sayme
 - ✨ Add new languajes